Combatting Human Trafficking One Flight at a Time

 Bringing the Stakeholders Together

-ICAO and OHCHR will hold a joint Forum to Combat Human Trafficking in Aviation in Geneva, Switzerland on 28 May 2018.
-The event will bring together representatives from States, human rights organizations, and industry.
-Kate Gilmore, UN Deputy High Commissioner for Human Rights, and Dr. Fang Liu, Secretary General of ICAO, will open the event, where States and airlines will share their initiatives to combat trafficking in persons and exchange best practices to further advance the issues.
+ICAO and OHCHR held a joint Forum to Combat Human Trafficking in Aviation in Geneva, Switzerland in May 2018 that brought together representatives from States, human rights organizations, and industry.
+Kate Gilmore, UN Deputy High Commissioner for Human Rights, and Dr. Fang Liu, Secretary General of ICAO, opened the event, where States and airlines will shared their initiatives to combat trafficking in persons and exchange best practices to further advance the issues.
 “Our goal with this initiative is to ensure that civil aviation’s remarkable ability to connect global citizens and societies is not abused by those with such malicious intent,” said Dr. Lui.
 “States and Civil Aviation Authorities can contribute to this noble aim by adopting the new guidelines we developed and by disseminating them to the airline operators registered in their national jurisdictions.”